 For all of the woodwinds and brass players, we will be having a virtual music audition process.
 This video audition will be combined with a marching/visual audition that with take place at band camp for your overall audition score.
 The link to this audition will be found on this page at a future date.

 If you experience any problems registering, please email your section leaders.
 Their email addresses are located on the Leadership Staff page.

 If you would like to be housed in a dorm room during band camp, here are a few things you will need to know.
 For those of you staying in a dorm as your permanent housing for the fall semester, you will move directly to your permanent dorm when you check in at camp.
-If you are not staying in the dorm for the upcoming academic year, you will be housed in Dixon Hall (males) or Curtiss Hall (females).
-You will need to check out of the dorm and move to your apartment, house, etc by August 10th.
-The dorms do not provide any of the basic necessities needed for overnight stays; therefore, you will need to bring your own linens and toiletries for band camp.
+JSU will NOT be providing temporary housing for band camp during Fall 2023.
+In order to have on campus housing for band camp, you will need to be registered for Fall 2023 permanent housing.

 Our outstanding band organization did not gain its international reputation without the full attendance of its members.
 Accordingly, your perfect and timely attendance is expected to be the norm.
 Please print and keep the camp schedule for reference during band camp.
 Minor adjustments in the rehearsal schedule will occur as needed; however, the time parameters will not be expanded.
 Ask off from work NOW!